-All I'm trying to say is: try and keep an open mind.
+I bear no ill-will towards you, Kathryn Elizabeth.
+All I'm trying to say is: keep an open mind.

 (Enter JACK from the stairwell.
 LI takes this as her cue to get up and leave.
 She exits stage right, towards the poop deck.
-JACK approaches.
-LI calls out from offstage:)
+JACK approaches.)